-The mission of Media In Education is to support literacy efforts and increase access to web-based learning by providing no-cost resources for teachers.
-Services include school newspaper delivery, teaching materials and funding for classroom technology.
+The mission of Media In Education is to support literacy efforts and increased access to web-based learning.
+Services include school newspapers, teacher resources and funding for classroom technology.

 Media In Education is committed to encouraging the daily practice of online reading, research and learning.
 Every day, The Arizona Republic and azcentral.com bring its readers a wealth of information and real-life stories that offer lessons on many levels - all in a format that enhances learning for readers of all ages.

 Azcentral.com and The Arizona Republic print and electronic editions:

 Promote student literacy